awojaczek-security/SOC-Incident-Analysis_Labs/SOC210 — Possible Brute Force Detected on VPN/00_README/README.md

   <em>Figure 5: Log Management</em>
 </p>

-Analysis of detailed logs revealed numerous failed attempts to log into the VPN network from a single IP address.
-The attacker tried using multiple usernames until the correct account was identified (mane@letsdefend.io).
+Analysis of detailed logs revealed numerous failed attempts to log into the **VPN network** from a single IP address.
+The attacker tried using multiple usernames until the correct account was identified (*mane@letsdefend.io*).
 After a series of unsuccessful attempts, a successful login to this account was recorded.
-This pattern of activity is characteristic of a brute force or password spraying attack and may indicate that credentials have been compromised.
+This pattern of activity is characteristic of a *brute force* and may indicate that credentials have been compromised.
 </p>
 <p align="center">
   <img src="../03_Logs_Analysis/Logs_Login_Wrong.png" width="600">